pierods/smac/README.md

 Human reaction time is in the hundreds of milliseconds, so an autocompletion should last less than that.

-Three challenges present themselves: being able to quickly the first word corresponding to a given prefix, being able to quickly scan the chosen data structure until all the possible alternatives (completions) are found and not generating an exponentially big number of nodes in the chosen data structure (the set of all prefixes of a given dictionary can grow exponentially).
+Three challenges present themselves: being able to quickly find the first word corresponding to a given prefix, being able to quickly scan the chosen data structure until all the possible alternatives (completions) are found and not generating an exponentially big number of nodes in the chosen data structure (the set of all prefixes of a given dictionary can grow exponentially).

 **Speed of access**

 The fastest data structure for finding a given prefix in a set of words is the trie (radix tree).
 Every possible prefix has the shortest, direct path in its tree.
 Access costs O(M) time, being M the length of the desired string - can be neglected.
-Once pointing to the desired word, you can simply scan its subtree with a BFS algorithm, which has linear cost (proportional to the subtree of words for that prefix).
-So the overall cost is amortized linear.
+Once pointing to the desired word, you can simply scan its subtree, which has linear cost (proportional to the number of results desired, usually a small number).
+The penalty here is that words have to be assembled from initials in the trie, for each initial.
+The overall cost then is O(m²) where m is the result size - basically  a small, quasi-fixed cost.

  The AVL tree can get to the first word starting with the desired prefix in O(log n), many orders of magnitude under human reaction time.
-Once the desired word is found, scanning its subtree has also a logarithmic cost, so the overall cost is n * lg n.
+Once the desired word is found, scanning its subtree has also a logarithmic cost, limited to the result size, say m, so the overall cost is m * lg n, a very small number.

 **Data structure size**

 A regular trie is simply not practical for autocompletion.
-The number of nodes explodes exponentially - a dictionary of 355k word generates an 800MB trie.
+The number of nodes explodes exponentially - a dictionary of 355k words generates an 800MB trie.
 An alternative is a compressed trie, at the cost of increased implementation complexity.

 An AVL tree is a better choice since the storage cost is simply an overhead of two pointers per key.